In this post we take a detailed look at what causes back pain from golf and what you can do to prevent it.

 To challenge the opposite side rotators, switch the cables to the opposite arms.

-Train both sides slowly and deliberately to notice if there’s a difference in strength.
+Train both sides slowly and deliberately to check if there’s a difference in strength.
 If you find one, train the weaker side first.

 This exercise should cause no pain.
 If it does stop and evaluate the set up.
 Reduce the range you are working through and the resistance if necessary.